Zero-dimensional extensions of amenable group actions: Principal and faithful extensions of amenable group actions

-Observe that after such a modification all the blocks in $\Phi_k(P)$ determined by the coordinates $H_{l-1}g\cap S_{k}b$ i $H_{l-1}g\setminus S_{k}b$ are blocks that occur in $Y_{l-1}$.\footnote{The role of item 2 is the same as of conditions on the placement of jump points in the proof of theorem 3.1 of \cite{DH2} -- our modification ensures that the boundaries of tiles that are ``replaced'' in subsequent steps of the induction do not accumulate, which would create regions in which we would not control the frequency of ``test'' blocks.} Observe also that $E_{l}$ was chosen so that the coordinates affected by the modifications of this step are all in the set $(E_{l}S_kb\setminus S_kb)\cup (E_{l}(G\setminus S_kb)\cap S_kb)$.
+Observe that after such a modification all the blocks in $\Phi_k(P)$ determined by the coordinates $H_{l-1}g\cap Sb$ i $H_{l-1}g\setminus Sb$ are blocks that occur in $Y_{l-1}$.\footnote{The role of item 2 is the same as of conditions on the placement of jump points in the proof of theorem 3.1 of \cite{DH2} -- our modification ensures that the boundaries of tiles that are ``replaced'' in subsequent steps of the induction do not accumulate, which would create regions in which we would not control the frequency of ``test'' blocks.} Observe also that $E_{l}$ was chosen so that the coordinates affected by the modifications of this step are all in the set $(E_{l}Sb\setminus Sb)\cup (E_{l}(G\setminus Sb)\cap Sb)$.

-Now do the same for $l=k-2,k-3,\ldots,1$. \end{enumerate} The other symbols of $P$ are left unchanged The inclusion $E_{k-1}S_kb\subset S^*_k$ ensures that the modifications performed in items 2 and 3 affect only coordinates from $S^*_k$, i.e. the domain of $P$.
+Now do the same for $l=k-2,k-3,\ldots,1$. \end{enumerate} The other symbols of $P$ are left unchanged.
+The inclusion $E_{k-1}Sb\subset S^*$ ensures that the modifications performed in items 2 and 3 affect only coordinates from $S^*$, i.e. the domain of $P$.

-This block code induces a map on $Y_{k-1}$ defined as follows: For every $y\in Y_{k-1}$ let $\Phi_k(y)$ be the point obtained by replacing, for every $b\in B^*_{k}$, the symbols in the tile $y(S^*_kb)$ with the corresponding symbols from $\Phi_k(y(S^*_kb))$.
-The coordinates which are not covered by any tile of $(S^*_k,B^*_k(y))$ remain unchanged.
-Since the quasitiling $(S^*_k,B^*_k(\cdot))$ is both codeable (therefore if two points that have the same symbols in many rows within some far \Fo set, then their images have the same symbols within a slightly smaller \Fo set) and dynamical, the map $\Phi_k$ is continuous and commutes with the group action.
-As $\Phi_k$ makes no changes in rows greater than $j_k$, it is a conjugation.
+This block code induces a map on $Y_{k-1}$ defined as follows: For every $y\in Y_{k-1}$ let $\Phi_k(y)$ be the point obtained by replacing, for every tile $S^*b\in \CT^*_k(y)$, the symbols in the tile $y(S^*b)$ with the corresponding symbols from $\Phi_k(y(S^*b))$.
+The coordinates which are not covered by any tile of $\CT^*_k(y)$ remain unchanged.
+Since $\CT^*_k$ is a dynamical quasitiling, the map $\Phi_k$ is continuous and commutes with the group action.
+As $\Phi_k$ makes no changes in rows greater than $j_k$, it is a conjugacy.